 Horizon Blog

-As we reached the end of our project, we spent some time as a team reflecting on the EFRESH experience and its outcomes.
-Our aim in the EFRESH project was to explore some of the methodological challenges around studying online communities.
-One area we considered concerned how researchers can access online communities.
+After analysing our research data we have spent some time as a team reflecting on what we have learnt.
+Our aim in the EFRESH project is to explore some of the methodological challenges around studying online communities.
+One area we have considered concerns how researchers can access online communities.
 If a community chooses to meet in a private online space, how can researchers find it and get members’ consent to take part in a study?
 We interviewed other researchers working in this area to find out about their experiences.
 Our interviewees highlighted the importance of openness to gain the trust of community members.
 For instance, one researcher told us:

 “[Be] as open and honest about the research and your own role as a researcher as you can.
 I had interviewees who were content creators on XXXXX really enthusiastic about the prospect of a serious institution like a university taking them and their work seriously.
 Try to understand what kind of position you might hold as a researcher and use it to extend respect towards the community you are researching.”